-2.8 Control Box Shutdown and Restart Procedure
+2.16 Control Box Shutdown and Restart Procedure

-The control box consists of two main parts, the control panel and the display screen.
+The control box consists of two main parts- the control board and the touch screen which is an Android tablet computer.
+Just like any computer the touch screen will need to be restarted (rebooted) if it operates abnormally.
 Additionally, the control box should be shut down when the lift is not in use to conserve the batteries.
 Follow the steps below to shutdown and restart the control box.

 - a.
 To shut down the control box turn the master on/off switch on the side of the lift unit to the OFF position.
-The green display screen power indicator light will also turn off once the control box has fully powered down.
-NOTE: Do not restart the control box until the green display screen power indicator light has turned off or else problems may be experienced when the control box restarts.
-If the control box does not power down after waiting at least 10 seconds then the display screen reset button shown in Figure 3 can be pushed and released to turn off the control box. - b.
+After about 10 seconds a message will be displayed and the screen will power down.
+The green touch screen power indicator light will also turn off once the control box has fully powered down.
+NOTE: Do not restart the control box until the green touch screen power indicator light has turned off or else problems may be experienced when the control box restarts.
+If the control box does not power down after waiting at least 10 seconds then the screen reset button shown in Figure 2 can be pushed and released to turn off the control box. - b.
 To restart the control box turn the master on/off switch to the ON position.
-The display screen will automatically turn on and the green power indicator light will turn on to indicate the control box is on.
+The touch screen will automatically turn on and the green touch screen power indicator light will turn on to indicate the control box is on even though nothing may be shown on the screen.
 After 15-20 seconds the control box will be completely restarted and ready for use.